President Biden Establishes the Springfield Race Riot National Monument

 New NPS site will commemorate the 1908 Illinois tragedy that marked a turning point in American race relations

-The President signed the designation into law in the Oval Office, surrounded by civil rights leaders and advocates during the 116th commemoration of the riot.
+The president signed the designation into law in the Oval Office, surrounded by civil rights leaders and advocates during the 116th commemoration of the riot.

 “The new national monument will tell the story of a horrific attack by a white mob on a Black community that was representative of the racism, intimidation, and violence that Black Americans experienced across the country,” read a White House statement put out on Friday morning.
-“The Springfield 1908 Race Riot National Monument weaves together two important threads in our nation’s story: the hateful violence targeted against Black Americans, and the power of dedicated individuals to come together across racial lines to transform shock and grief into hope and action.”
+“The Springfield 1908 Race Riot National Monument weaves together two important threads in our nation’s story: the hateful violence targeted against Black Americans and the power of dedicated individuals to come together across racial lines to transform shock and grief into hope and action.”

-The new monument covers approximately 1.5 acres across several city blocks of the neighborhood where the riot took place and protects archeological sites that include artifacts such as personal items and building remnants, which were uncovered in 2014 after the city kickstarted plans to construct a railway underpass beneath one of the sites.
+The new monument covers approximately 1.5 acres across several city blocks of the neighborhood where the riot took place and protects archaeological sites that include artifacts such as personal items and building remnants, which were uncovered in 2014 after the city kickstarted plans to construct a railway underpass beneath one of the sites.

 Civil rights and environmental advocates, including the members of the local chapters of the Sierra Club and the American Civil Liberties Union (ACLU), welcomed the news.
 Nick Dodson, the chair of the Sangamon Valley Group of the Sierra Club, says the measure is long overdue, especially since many of the city’s white residents have little idea that the riots took place.